-You may establish or use no more than two bait stations at one time during an open season.
+You may establish or use no more than two bait stations at one time during the season listed on your permit (must be a season that allows baiting).

 If a bait station lures a bear, you may not use dogs to take the bear.
-With a limited-entry bear permit for a season and hunt unit that allow baiting, you may use any legal weapon or archery tackle, as specified on your permit.
+With a limited-entry bear permit for a season and hunt unit that allow baiting, you may use any legal weapon, as specified on your permit.